qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 feature vertices similar to CAD programs.
 It is possible to simply select multiple vertices at once and to move, add or delete them altogether.
 The vertex tool also works with 'on the fly' projection turned on and supports the topological editing feature.
-This tool is, unlike other tools in QGIS, persistent, so when some operation is done, selection stays active for this feature and tool.
+This tool is selection persistent, so when some operation is done, selection stays active for this feature and tool.

 It is important to set the property :menuselection:`Settings -->` |options|
 :menuselection:`Options --> Digitizing -->` :guilabel:`Search Radius:`